Fixed point distribution on Hilbert scheme of points: The test curve model of curvilinear Hilbert schemes

 and

-\begin{definition} Let $\bff$ be the standard flag. \begin{enumerate} \item We call a sequence of partitions $\pi=(\pi_1,\ldots, \pi_k)$ admissible with respect to $\bff$, if $\pi_i \neq \pi_j$ and $s(\pi_i)\le i$ for all $1\le i<j \le k$. \item We call $\pi$ toric with respect to $\ff$, if $s(\pi_i)= i$ for all $1\le i \le k$.
-Note that all toric sequences are automatically admissible. \end{enumerate} We denote by $\calP^\ff_k$ resp. $\calP^T_k$ the set of length $k$ admissible resp. toric sequences. \end{definition} In short, the fiber of the curvilinear Hilbert scheme over the base flag $\ff$ sits in the subspace $\PP_\ff$ spanned by admissible (and complete) sequences, and the fiber of the toric Hilbert scheme sits in the subspace $\PP^T_\ff$ spanned by toric sequences.
+Following \cite{bsz}, we introduce new terminology for the combinatorial conditions appearing in $\PP_\ff$ and $\PP^T_\ff$. \begin{definition} \begin{enumerate} \item We call a sequence of partitions $\pi=(\pi_1,\ldots, \pi_k)$ admissible if $\pi_i \neq \pi_j$ and $s(\pi_i)\le i$ for all $1\le i<j \le k$.
+We call the corresponding torus fixed point $[e_\pi]$ admissible with respect to reference flag $\bff$ defined in Definition \ref{def:widetilde}. \item We call $\pi$ toric if $s(\pi_i)= i$ for all $1\le i \le k$, and we call the corresponding torus fixed point $[e_\pi]$ is admissible with respect to $\ff$.
+Note that toric sequences are automatically admissible. \end{enumerate} We denote by $\calP^\ff_k$ resp. $\calP^T_k$ the set of length $k$ admissible resp. toric sequences.
+We denote by $\PP_\ff$ (resp. $\PP^T_\ff$) the subspaces of $\PP(\wedge^k (\oplus_{i=1}^k \Symm^i \CC^n)$ spanned by admissible (resp. toric) bases.
+Note, in particular, that $e_{k+1},\ldots, e_n$ do not appear in admissible and toric sequences due to the $s(\pi_i)\le i$ condition. \end{definition} With this terminology \eqref{fiberchilb} and \eqref{fiberthilb} can rewritten as